 Figure 1: Total comments for each city

-The cities of Buffalo, Syracuse, and Naperville.
+The cities of Buffalo, Syracuse, and Naperville had the highest levels of community engagement when using crowdlaw.
 The City of Buffalo, in particular, has had an active crowdlaw practice since the day it drafted its Open Data Policy six months ago (why?).
 Bart and and Durham received only one comment (why?), showing very low levels of engagement with the community.

 Most popular policy sections